From an early age I always had a passion for fitness, sport and nutrition.

 This had to stop!

-So I decided to bury my head in the books and research, whilst studying a masters degree in nutrition.
+So I decided to bury my head in the books and research, whilst studying a undergraduate degree in Sport & Exercise Science and a postgraduate degree in Sport & Exercise Nutrition.

 All great knowing the science, but I wanted to get out in to the real world to help people and make a positive impact.
-This has led to me working as a nutritionist with clients and athletes from all around the world.
+This has led to me working as a personal trainer with clients from a variety of different professions, as well as a performance nutritionist working with professional athletes from all around the world.

 But I wanted to do more!